WilAm1/WilAm1/README.md

 - 👋 Hi, I’m @WilAm1
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning WebDev basics
-- 📫 How to reach me please message or chat me
+- 📫 Reach me via DM or email me

 <!---
 WilAm1/WilAm1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.